 Background

-Included below are policy/management briefs that summarize my published manuscripts in a digestible format.
+Included below are policy/management briefs that summarize my published manuscripts in plain-language format.

 If you have any questions about these briefs, please contact me directly.
 These briefs are free to disseminate.